Cognitive

 Major Depression

-Medications are a very common cause
+Medications are a common cause of

 See